jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-18.md

-+++
-title=  "Some new maxims received by the Romans" heading=  "Chapter 18 of The Spirit of the Laws Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-17" linkbtext=  "Chapter 17" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-19" linkftext=  "Chapter 19"
-+++
+---
+heading: "Chapter 18"
+title: "Some new maxims received by the Romans"
+weight: 17
+description: "SOMETIMES the pusillanimous spirit of the emperors†, and frequently the defenceless state of the empire made the people employ their money to appease the nations that threatened to invade them"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 SOMETIMES the pusillanimous spirit of the emperors † , and frequently the defenceless state of the empire made the people employ their money to appease the nations that threatened to invade them; but the desired peace could never be effectually purchased, because those who sold it could, whenever they pleased, oblige the Romans to buy it again.